University of Tampa: Facilities

 UT has about 50 computer labs and wireless Internet access across campus.
 The Sykes College of Business, in addition to housing a computer lab, has a stock market lab, equipped with terminals and plasma screen TVs for teaching finance majors the intricacies of the stock market.
 The College of Natural and Health Sciences maintains a remote marine science research center on Tampa Bay with extensive equipment including research vessels used by students and faculty for studying the ecosystems of Tampa Bay and the Gulf of Mexico.

 The Macdonald–Kelce Library houses more than 275,000 books and 65,181 periodicals, as well as online research databases, a computer lab, study rooms and special collections, including Florida military materials, old and rare books, and local history and UT archives.
 The library also offers reference assistance and bibliographic instruction, interlibrary loans and reserve materials.

 For student recreation there is a new Fitness and Recreation Center, a two-floor, 60,000 square foot space featuring six exercise rooms, including indoor cycling, functional training and yoga.
 There is also an on-campus aquatic center, the pool has a deep swimming section for scuba classes; it is open to students at limited times.
-UT offers sand volleyball courts, outdoor basketball courts, a fully equipped intramural sports gym with indoor courts, intramural softball fields, tennis courts, a ropes course, a soccer field, a running track, intramural baseball fields, a multi-use intramural field and a fully equipped workout center.
+UT offers sand volleyball courts, outdoor basketball courts, a fully equipped intramural sports gym with indoor courts, tennis courts, a ropes course, a soccer field, a running track, a multi-use intramural field and a fully equipped workout center.
 The university has been recognized for being a green business, by the US Green Building Council with several facilities holding an LEED certification.

 UT's theater department hosts student produced and acted plays across Kennedy Boulevard in the historic Falk Theatre.
 Falk also hosts large academic gatherings, student productions and concerts.
 In 2003 Falk Theatre was featured as a setting in the film The Punisher.